 - Use vinegar as a rinse in the dishwasher for sparkling crockery & glass.

-- Extend life of dishcloths by soaking in vinegar to clean.
+- Extend life of dishcloths by soaking them in vinegar to clean them.

-- Use a metho and water mix with a spray mop for cleaning hard covered floors.
+- Use a good dash of methylated spirits mixed with water mixed and use with a spray mop for cleaning hard-covered floors.

 - Use old pantyhose/sheer tights for cleaning, especially for showers.